 ACA Accreditation means that Camp Lincoln and Camp Lake Hubert are overly committed to the health and safety of your child.
 We undergo a thorough review of our operation — from staff qualifications and training, operations, food service, healthcare management and emergency management.
 American Camp Association collaborates with experts from the American Academy of Pediatrics, the American Red Cross, and other youth-serving agencies to assure that current practices at our camp reflects the most up-to-date, research-based standards in camp operation.

 We have campers of many different faiths, backgrounds, and beliefs.
 In keeping with the traditions that were set in place back in 1909, we sing grace before all of our meals, and every Sunday we have a Camp Chapel Service.
 The services are non-sectarian and focus on the camp’s Core Values-Community, Excellence, Fun, Personal Growth and Development, and Quality Relationships.
 Catholics may attend mass at a local parish, if requested by the parent.
 We ask parents to discuss the camp philosophy on spirituality before they arrive at camp.

 It is up to you to decide when you believe your child is “ready.”
-Some children are ready at seven years old, while others are ready a little later in childhood.
+Some children are ready at six years old, while others are ready a little later in childhood.
 We have new campers in every age range, so it is never too late to experience an amazing summer at camp!